opendistro/for-elasticsearch-docs/docs/security/configuration/saml.md

 1. At the command line, run `docker-compose up`.
 1. Review the files:

-   * `docker-compose.yml` defines two ODFE nodes, a Kibana server, and a SAML server.
+   * `docker-compose.yml` defines two Open Distro nodes, a Kibana server, and a SAML server.
    * `custom-kibana.yml` add a few SAML settings to the default `kibana.yml` file.
    * `config.yml` configures SAML for authentication.